spapanik/pathurl/docs/README.md

 [![build automation: yam][yam_badge]][yam_url]
 [![Lint: ruff][ruff_badge]][ruff_url]

 `pathurl` is an objected-oriented way of manipulating URLs.
+It is heavily inspired by the improvements that were brought to the standard library by `pathlib` and aims to provide a similar interface for URLs.

 ## Links